nhoizey/jekyll-cloudinary/README.md

+There is a true default default preset, but you're strongly encouraged to define your own default preset.

 #### Additional presets

-You can add other presets if you need several image sizes in your posts, here is an example for images that take only one third of the post width:
+You can add other presets if you need several image sizes in your posts.

+Here is an example for images that take only one third of the post width:

 ```yaml
 cloudinary: